waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Note: Clear Bell is still in inventory.
 Suicune is NOT caught.

 ## Strategy
-1. Visit Tin Tower in Ecruteak City.
-Since the Clear Bell is still in my bag, I need to see if Suicune is still there or if the event triggered its roaming phase.
+1. **Buy Super Repels:** Currently at Ecruteak Mart.
+Goal: Buy 4 Super Repels (¥2000).
+(Started Turn 18301).
-2. If Suicune is not at Tin Tower, use the Pokedex AREA map to track it to Route 42 or 38.
+2. **Verify Tin Tower:** Visit Tin Tower in Ecruteak City to confirm if Suicune is stationary or roaming.
-3. Lead with XENON (Gastly) to use Mean Look and Hypnosis.
+3. **Hunt:** If roaming, track via Pokedex AREA map.
+Lead with XENON (Gastly) for Mean Look.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.